3 Days in New York City

 Where to eat?

-By the end of our 5 weeks in America, Alex and I were running low on funds so we tried to eat as inexpensive as possible.
+By the end of our 5 weeks in America, Alex and I were running low on funds so we tried to eat as inexpensively as possible.
 Food trucks were our best friends.
 You can get just about anything from the food trucks in New York City.
 Our favorites were bagels and cream cheese for breakfast, smoothie food trucks for lunch, falafel for dinner, and of course, the soft-serve ice cream food trucks for dessert.

 When we did venture out for dinner, my friend, Leigh, took us to Artichoke Basille’s Pizza.
 They are famous for their, you guessed it, artichoke pizza, which was delicious.